-Go to Courses for Teachers Page for Training Opportunities and Teacher Training Course Details
+Go to Training Page for Courses for Teacher Training Course Opportunities and Details

 ‘Yoga for Healthy Lower Backs’ trains already qualified and trained yoga teachers in how to deliver the YHLB programme.
 It is a member organisation of the British Council for Yoga Therapy.
 It holds the Register of qualified ‘Yoga for Healthy Lower Backs’ teachers (Find a Teacher website page) and many of these teachers are on the PSA-approved CNHC Register.

-The Yoga for Healthy Lower Backs training course has been approved by national yoga governing body for Sport England and Sports & Recreation Alliance, British Wheel of Yoga, as a Recognized Centre of excellence for training and Standards.
+The Yoga for Healthy Lower Backs training course was approved by national yoga governing body for Sport England and Sports & Recreation Alliance, British Wheel of Yoga, as a Recognized Centre of excellence for training and Standards.

 The University of York and Arthritis Research UK (who generously funded the research) support our rolling out of this distinct, specialized, best practice ‘Yoga for Healthy Lower Backs’ (YHLB) programme used in the high-profile research published in 2011 and 2012.
 The Department of Health Sciences’ York Trials Unit’s study was a multi-centred, multiple teacher, randomized controlled trial, which has so far led to 5 published papers, nearly 100 citations, and primary mentions in multiple published systematic reviews and meta-analyses showing specialised yoga to be a safe and effective treatment for low back pain that ‘physicians and clinicians should be comfortable recommending to those with a history of low back pain’.